bin-guo/bin-guo.github.io/index.md

 Here is the [School of Graduate Studies](https://www.trentu.ca/graduatestudies/) and you can apply for [Applied Modelling and Quantitative Methods](https://www.trentu.ca/graduatestudies/sites/trentu.ca.graduatestudies/files/documents/Programs%20at%20a%20Glance%20from%20TrentU_GradStudies_Viewbook2023_Digital%5B65%5D.pdf), as our master program of Computer Science is under such program (see my front introduction to Trent University).
 If you are interested in **thesis-based**, you must find a supervisor to finish a research thesis and I am happy to be your supervisor; please send me an email including your CV, transcripts, and what kinds of research you would like to do.
 If you are interested in **course-based**, you must finish courses and do a project and you can directly apply.

+### thesis-based AMOD program Funding and Tuition Fee
 For the coming years, I am sure that our AMOD program will provide a fixed amount of funding for thesis-based master's students as the following table.
-I still can provide part of the funding, which we can discuss later.
-The tuition fee for international students is very high, around $24,000.
+The tuition fee for international students is very high, around $24,806 per academic year, while for domestic students it is $9,196 (Ontario) to $10,569 (Other Canadia) per academic year.
+I am actively applying for funding.
+If I obtain the funding, I could provide $5,000 to $10,000 per academic year.
 Such funding can provide you with lots of financial support.

 |Source of Funding | Year 1 (2024-2025)| Year 2 (2025-2026)|
 |---	|---	|---	|